Vauxoo/server-backend/base_speedup_translate/readme/DESCRIPTION.rst

 It is so slow.

-Using the new order: "default_code, id" the following query is executed now:
+Using this module a new field is created called {field}_{lang}
+for example for the lang es_MX the field product_template.name a new field is created in product_template.name_es_mx if original field has `index=True` so the new field will have too

+It transform the same query to

 .. code-block::

     SELECT "product_product".id
     FROM   "product_product"
     WHERE  ( "product_product"."active" = true )
-    ORDER  BY "product_product"."default_code"
+    ORDER  BY "product_product"."name_es_mx"
     LIMIT  10

 The new result is: